sharpslinger/https-solr/readme.md

 ### Install the certificate
-Install the exported certificate into your Trusted Root Certification Authorities store Add a `127.0.0.1 solr` to your hosts file
+Install the exported certificate into your Trusted Root Certification Authorities store

+Add a `127.0.0.1 solr` to your hosts file

 ### Run it!
 Restart the container and navigate to https://solr:8983/solr

+### SECURITY CONSIDERATIONS
+You probably want to go into solrinitcfg and the Dockerfile and change the passwords to something other than "secret" since the resulting generated certification is being installed on your machine.